 .
 Learn more about our dedicated leadership team:

-A member of the Air Force from 1987 to 1995, Zurfluh served as a jet engine mechanic and a crew chief in Operation Desert Shield and Operation Desert Storm.
-He was injured in 1995 in a motor vehicle accident while on active duty in Hachinohe, Japan, suffering a shattered left arm, broken left wrist and a broken neck.
-He was diagnosed with incomplete quadriplegia spending one year as an inpatient, and two years as an outpatient in Seattle VA spinal cord injury unit.
+A member of the U.S. Air Force from 1987 to 1995, Zurfluh served as a jet engine mechanic and a crew chief in Operation Desert Shield and Operation Desert Storm.
+While on active duty, in April 1995, he was injured in a motor vehicle accident in Hachinohe, Japan, suffering a shattered left arm, broken left wrist and a broken neck.
+Zurfluh was diagnosed with incomplete quadriplegia.
+After three weeks navigating through three hospitals, he wound up at the Seattle VA Medical Center.

-In addition to his work on behalf of Paralyzed Veterans, Zurfluh is a lector at Holy Rosary Church and volunteers at local food banks.
-His hobbies include handcycling, shooting sports (trap, handgun, and archery), golf and snow sports.
+Zurfluh has served on the Veterans Legislative Coalition in Olympia, WA, and as co-chair of the West Slope Neighborhood Coalition in Tacoma, WA.
+In addition to his work on behalf of PVA in Washington, DC, Zurfluh currently serves on the National Board of Advisors of the Museum of Aviation Foundation, is a lector at Holy Rosary Church in Tacoma, WA, and volunteers at local food banks.
+His hobbies include hand cycling, shooting sports (trap, handgun, and archery), golf and snow sports.

-Upon graduation from West Point, Blake was commissioned as a Second Lieutenant in the Infantry in the United States Army.
-He was assigned to the 2nd Battalion, 504th Parachute Infantry Regiment (1st Brigade) of the 82nd Airborne Division at Fort Bragg, North Carolina.
+After graduating from West Point, Blake was commissioned as a Second Lieutenant in the Infantry in the U.S. Army.
+He was assigned to the 2nd Battalion, 504th Parachute Infantry Regiment (1st Brigade) of the 82nd Airborne Division at Fort Bragg, NC.
 He graduated from Infantry Officer Basic Course, U.S. Army Ranger School, U.S. Army Airborne School, and Air Assault School.
 His awards include the Army Commendation Medal, Expert Infantryman’s Badge, and German Parachutist Badge.

 DEPUTY EXECUTIVE DIRECTOR